-The occupation permit for this new hotel was issued in March 2021.
 The hotel has 13 storeys (including one basement floor) with a total of 1,208 guestrooms and suites, complemented with extensive banquet, meeting and food and beverage facilities.
-This new hotel embraces a wide range of sustainable features in its building design, construction and operation and was awarded Gold Rating under Provisional Assessment of BEAM Plus Certification.
+This new hotel embraces a wide range of sustainable features in its building design, construction and operation and was awarded Gold Rating under BEAM Plus Certification and EarthCheck Design Certified Gold Rating.
+The hotel licence was issued in November 2021.
+The hotel was soft opened for business in December 2021 and its grand opening will be launched in April 2023.